AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         }

-After creating the ``HttpURLConnection`` with the proper URL and HTTP method, we call ``AcquireAuthToken`` and attach the result to the message as a header.
+After creating the ``HttpURLConnection`` with the proper URL and HTTP method, you call ``AcquireAuthToken`` and attach the result to the message as a header.
 This ensures that each call always has a valid authentication token.
-The main program calls the method like this.
+The main program calls the method as in the following:

 .. code:: java